 We did a call in her town this morning, and said our condolences to the two cops who were there.
 They had black bands over their badges.
 The call was for an old woman who said she had taken a handful of painkillers.
 She said she did it because she was stupid.
 She said her ex-husband and her doctor would be mad.
 I got the feeling from the cops they were at this house all the time for similar vague complaints of taking too many pills.
 “I don’t need this today,” one cop said to me.

 All week I have found myself in idle moments thinking about the dead policewoman.
 I guess she probably never figured her death was coming that day.
-She comes home from work, sits down with computer and then suddenly there is the angry man in her house, gun drawn coming at her.
+She comes home from work, sits down with computer and then suddenly there is the angry man in her house, gun drawn coming at it.
 Did she know she was going to die?

 Last New Year’s Eve another cop in the same department was gunned down at a domestic.
 I knew him too, but also just in passing.
 We’d been on calls together.
 A nice, big friendly man.
-He walked down the basement stairs and then the hidden shooter pulled the trigger on a machine gun.
+He walked down the basement stairs and then shooter pulled the trigger on a machine gun.
 Did he have time to realize his end had come?

 This summer a paramedic student who rode with me was on a jet ski with his girl friend in Florida when they were blindsided by a boat.
 I heard about it when I saw his obituary posted at the office.
 Did he hear the roar of the engine?
 Did he turn to see it bearing down on him?
 What did he think in those moments?